Montana-Git/Montana-Git/README.md

 </div>

 ## 👋 About Me
 Hi there!
-I'm **Montana-Git**, a passionate developer focusing on the intersection of **AI** and **Cybersecurity**.
+I'm **Monta-Git**, a passionate developer focusing on the intersection of **AI** and **Cybersecurity**.
 I create innovative solutions using modern technologies while maintaining high security standards.

 ## 🎯 Featured Projects